TedTschopp/tschopp.net/_posts/2009-06-13-dehydrated.md

 categories:
   - Fiction
 ---
 I was asked to put together a short story describing someone in a world not unlike the one presented to us in X-Files or Fringe.
 This is the first draft after about 60 minutes of work.
-Perhaps I&#8217;ll do more in the future.
+Perhaps I'll do more in the future.
 The story is titled Dehydrated.

 * * *